nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Editing a person's single-value field.

     1. Test case: `edit 1 /name Test`

-        Expected: Name of the first contact should change to `Test`.
+        Expected: If there is another contact with name `Test`, NetworkBook shows an error message.
+Otherwise, name of the first contact should change to `Test`.
 NetworkBook shows the updated details.

     1. Test case: `edit 0 /name Test`

         Expected: No person is updated.
 NetworkBook shows an error message.